easteracrobat/hello-world/.github/ISSUE_TEMPLATE.md

-Please fill out the required sections.
+Please fill out the required sections and delete the unnecessary sections.

 **Quick fixes** (i.e. grammar, typos, etc.) only require the *QUICK FORM* section.